poy/onpar/README.md

 ## Running

-In order for specs to actually run, `o.Run(t)` must be called at the end of a test function.
-Typically, we do this with `defer o.Run(t)` immediately after the top level suite is constructed.

-`o.Run(t)` should never be called on child suites constructed with `BeforeEach()`.
+In order for specs to actually run, the top level call to `onpar.New` will rely on `t.Cleanup()`.
+We use this to ensure that all of the setup/teardown and specs have been added to the suite before we run any specs.
+It seems like `t.Cleanup` works perfectly fine for this use case and allows nested `t.Run` calls (and `t.Cleanup` calls within those `t.Run` calls).

 ### Assertions
 OnPar provides built-in assertion mechanisms using `Expect` statement to make